cloudnativetrainings/kubernetes-security/22_falco/README.md

 # verify no logs
 cat /var/log/falco.log

-# exec into the pod (and exit afterwards)
+# exec into the pod
-kubectl exec -it my-suboptimal-pod -- bash
+kubectl exec -it my-suboptimal-pod -- bash exit

 # verify that a line like this got logged
 cat /var/log/falco.log
 ```

 ## Configure Rules